uchytilc/pycu/README.md

 from pycu import core as pycu
 ```

-Currently ```import pycu``` will auto import all of the above packages including ```pycy.core``` but this can be turned off (and may be turned of by defualt in the future) if only a select few of the functionalities are needed.
+Currently ```import pycu``` will auto import all of the above packages including ```pycu.core``` but this can be turned off (and may be turned of by defualt in the future) if only a select few of the functionalities are needed.
 This is a project I started developing in order to work on something else.
 Almost the entirity of the Driver API currently has a corrisponding python binding.
 The missing bindings are primarily related to the lesser used features (at least for me) like the graph API.
 There are a number of incomplete features as of right now, almost all related to the higher level Python API.
 They are mostly implemented as I need them.

 ## Examples